aman-11111/3d-fixes/README.md

-# 3d-fixes
+# 3DMigoto Blender add-on
-Expands on DarkStarSword's Blender Add-on, 3DMigoto Frame analysis dump with Multi-VB export and Multi-games support
+Expands on DarkStarSword's Blender add-on, 3DMigoto Frame analysis dump with Multi-VB export and Multi-games support

 - Add a "VB Format" drop down list to 3DMigoto Frame Analysis dump (vb.txt + ib.txt) import dialog which support game specific VB format.
 - VB Formats are defined in a dictionary in code: Supports conversion of mis-labelled dump element names and formats to the correct values.